hack-technicolor/hack-technicolor/docs/Recovery.md

 #### Crazy power switching

-If you power on your device, and rapidly toggle power switch on and off fast enough it never miss the required power to remain on, the inner circuits will fail to load and pass firmware validation and corruption checks.
+If you power on your device, and rapidly toggle power switch on and off fast enough it won't get the required power to remain on, the bootloader will fail to load and pass firmware validation and corruption checks.
 Once such checks fail, device will reboot for a new boot attempt.
 Repeat such that the first three boot attempts fail, then let the fourth attempt to complete.

 #### Potentiometer